Specify symbol (.pdb) and source files in the Visual Studio debugger (C#, C++, Visual Basic, F#)

 Symbol servers you might use include:

 Public Microsoft Symbol Servers: To debug a crash that occurs during a call to a system DLL or to a third-party library, you often need system .pdb files.
 System .pdb files contain symbols for Windows DLLs, .exe files, and device drivers.
-You can get symbols for Windows operating systems, MDAC, IIS, ISA, and the .NET Framework from the public Microsoft Symbol Servers.
+You can get symbols for Windows operating systems, MDAC, IIS, ISA, and .NET from the public Microsoft Symbol Servers.